spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when the login form for the customer is submitted, the URL it uses contains a locale code.
-For example, `/de/login_check` would be the default value for the customer.
+Make sure that when the login form for the customer is submitted, the URL it uses contains a locale code—for example, `/de/login_check` is the default value for the customer.

 {% endinfo_block %}

-You can define the password minimum and maximum length the frontend will be using.
-They should be using the same as you defined for the core feature in the `CustomerConfig` above:
+You can define the password minimum and maximum length the frontend can use.
+They must use the same as you defined for the core feature in the previous `CustomerConfig`:

 **src/Pyz/Yves/CustomerPage/CustomerPageConfig.php**